 How To Prepare Synthetic Hair Before Installation:

-- Get Apple Cider Vinegar, clean bowl and hot water ready.
+- Get Apple Cider Vinegar, a clean bowl and hot water ready.

-- Pour 1 cup of ACV into 2 – 3 cups of water.
+- Pour 1 cup of ACV into the bowl and add 2 – 3 cups of hot water.

-- Leave the hair in the water for 20 – 40 minutes, then you will notice the water has changed colour (in the form of a white film)
+- Allow the hair to stay in the water for 20 – 40 minutes; you will notice the water changing color (in the form of a white precipitate or film)

-- Pour away the water, add another warm water to the bowl and put the hair back into the freshwater
+- Pour away the water, add new warm water to the bowl, and put the hair back into the fresh hot water.

-- Squeeze the excess water out of the extension, then air dry.
+- Drain the excess water out from the extension, then air dry.

 - Now your extension is ready for installation.